 There are trillions of chemical reactions that keep the body ticking.
 If the body doesn’t have enough nutrients to make the hormones and enzymes it needs, things start to fall apart.

 Stress increases the need for nutrients but stress also switches off digestion.
 A deficiency in minerals causes the body to use whatever else it has available.

-This is where heavy metals ( link) becomes a problem.
+This is where heavy metals as a cause of pain becomes a problem.

 When the body doesn’t have enough zinc for example, it will look for the closest substitute, cadmium.
 But cadmium (which is also toxic) doesn’t allow the enzymes to work efficiently causing further inflammation.

 Being exposed to heavy metals and other chemical stressors in foods and other environmental factors can leave you feeling fat, fatigued and forgetful without ever knowing why.

 A simple solution to a complex problem

 As you can see, chronic neck and back pain can come from a number of sources.
 That’s why what works for some doesn’t work for others.